 The Legalisation Section of DIRCO does not accept any laminated documents.
 If you wish to laminate any documents, it’s advisable to make copies of the original document and laminate the copy instead.

 Need assistance with your documents?

 DIRCO has dramatically slowed down its service levels over the past two years (mainly due to closures from COVID, loadshedding, etc.).
-It now takes 4-6 weeks to process an apostille that used to take 1-2 days.
+It currently (September 2022) takes 4-8 weeks to process an apostille that used to take 1-2 days in 2019.